emmanuelcharon/GoogleHashCode/2017/finals/Readme.md

 | num backbone cells    | 11       | 812             |  9160          | 2581               | 21486                |
 | score in millions     | 0        | ~21.96M         |  ~176.37M      | ~59.50M            | ~290.24M             |

-I stopped when my final score go to: 548079795 = **548.08M**.
+I stopped when my score reached: 548079795 = **548.08M**.
 This was just enough to beat the best score of the competition.

 If you worked on the problem, I hope this helped.
 Make sure to read the references found in the literature folder.
-If you want to talk about it, just open an issue on my repo.
+If you want to talk about it with me, just open an issue on this repo.